mvcds/my-library/carreer/development/service-levels/Service Level Agreement.md

 aliases: [Service Level Agreements, SLA, SLAs]
 ---

 The external [[Service Level]], used as part of an **agreement** between different organizations.

-As a contract, it puts penalties if the obligations of the [[Service]] providing part is not being fulfilled, in that sense SLAs are just [[Service Level Objective|SLOs]] with a penalty attached.
+As a contract, it puts penalties if the obligations of the [[carreer/development/programming/Service|Service]] providing part is not being fulfilled, in that sense SLAs are just [[Service Level Objective|SLOs]] with a penalty attached.